eoinparkinson/thunkable-templates/_posts/2020-04-28-authentication.md

 Well done on completing this tutorial.
 It can get tough following a guide, so fair play for sticking out 21 steps of Firebase!

-If you encounter issues be sure
+If you are having any trouble with this guide, be sure to hop onto the [Thunkable Community](https://community.thunkable.com) and someone will help you out.

+Happy Thunking!